-Justin is Marketing Director and co-founder of Seven Investment Management, who are well known for introducing the first Sterling Wrap Account.
+Justin is Head of Corporate Development and co-founder of Seven Investment Management, who are well known for introducing the first Sterling Wrap Account.
 He has also become one of the most recognisable and trusted market commentators.

 With twenty years experience following the ups and downs of the markets, Justin's assessments, predictions and witty observations guide investors - professionals and amateurs alike.